abbgrade/unity-input/readme.md

-# UNNECESSARY INPUT MANAGER 0.0.2
+# UNNECESSARY INPUT MANAGER 0.0.3
-for unity 4 (probably also 3.5)
+for unity 3.5 and newer
 by Mario von Rickenbach
 www.mariov.ch